benreckas/the-dev-toolkit/dev-tools.md

 [Devicon](http://konpa.github.io/devicon/) - Devicon is a set of icons representing programming languages, designing & development tools.

+[Chrome Eye Dropper Extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfcckaX) - Eye Dropper is open source extension which allows you to pick colors from web pages, color picker and your personal color history.

 [Favicon Generator](https://www.favicon-generator.org/) - Upload a local image and this will generate a zip file of the image in various sizes suitable for favicons.

 [Font Awesome](http://fontawesome.io/) - Free scalable vector icons.